The Teaching Opportunity of a Lifetime

 "Nothing else I've done is as rewarding as teaching at SSP." --Dr. Douglas Duncan, Univ. of Colorado at Boulder

-On each of two campuses, in Santa Barbara, California, and Socorro, New Mexico, the Academic Director and Associate Academic Director teach students to perform a near-earth asteroid orbit determination from first principles.
+On each of two campuses, in Santa Barbara, California, and Socorro, New Mexico, the Academic Director and Associate Academic Director teach the astronomy and calculus-based gravitational mechanics necessary to perform a near-earth asteroid orbit determination from first principles.

 A Site Director provides residential and logistical support.
 Four Teaching Assistants live in the dorm and have front-line roles in both academic and residential aspects.